National Library of Scotland: History

-In April 2013 the Library recruited a Wikipedian in residence, becoming the first institution in the Scotland to create such a post.
-In 2016, the Library recruited a Gaelic Wikipedian in residence.
+In April 2013 the library recruited a Wikipedian in residence, becoming the first institution in the Scotland to create such a post.
+In 2016, the library recruited a Gaelic Wikipedian in residence.

-In September 2016 the Library opened a new centre at the refurbished Kelvin Hall, Glasgow, in partnership with Glasgow Life and the University of Glasgow, providing access to the Library's digital and moving image collections.
+In September 2016 the library opened a new centre at the refurbished Kelvin Hall, Glasgow, in partnership with Glasgow Life and the University of Glasgow, providing access to the library's digital and moving image collections.

+National Library of Scotland employees

+The head of the library is the Chief Executive and National Librarian.
+The role has previously been known as the Librarian and National Librarian.